JazzCore/python-pdfkit/README.rst

 Configuration
 -------------

 Each API call takes an optional configuration paramater.
-This should be an instance of ``pdfkit.configuration.Configuration()`` - it takes the configuration options as initial paramaters.
+This should be an instance of ``pdfkit.configuration()`` API call.
+It takes the configuration options as initial paramaters.
 The available options are:

 * ``wkhtmltopdf`` - the location of the ``wkhtmltopdf`` binary.
 By default ``pdfkit`` will attempt to locate this using ``which`` (on UNIX type systems) or ``where`` (on Windows).
 * ``meta_tag_prefix`` - the prefix for ``pdfkit`` specific meta tags - by default this is ``pdfkit-``